 On that note, like many people, I’m definitely guilty of food waste.
 Being a food blogger and general lover of food, I often tend to get, let’s say, over excited in the grocery store or when I visit a local farmer’s market.
 I want it all.
 I know that it’s just hubby and I, but when I see all that beautiful produce I tend to go a little gah gah.
 You too?
 Reducing food waste is definitely something I’ve been working diligently on and attending the conference this month gave me the kick in the pants I need.

-So, you may be asking, ‘Dawn, how exactly do I reduce food waste?’
+So, you may be asking, ‘Dawn, how exactly do I stop food waste (or, at least, reduce it)?’
 Honestly, it’s not complicated at all.
 It just requires you to be mindful when you are purchasing and mindful of what you are doing with your food at home.
 Read ahead, my friends!

 Plan Ahead & Meal Prep